 In addition to the specific disclosures of Personal Information set out in this Section, we may disclose your Personal Information where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your Personal Information where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 The Purposes for which we Collect, Hold, Use and Disclose your Personal Information

 We collect, hold, use and disclose your Personal Information for the following purposes:

-• Providing building services to you or someone else you know (for example, a spouse, family member, or friend, whom you are assisting);
+- Providing building services to you or someone else you know (for example, a spouse, family member, or friend, whom you are assisting);

 We use this information to understand and analyze trends, to administer the site, to learn about user behaviour on the site, to improve our product and services, and to gather demographic information about our user base as a whole.
 From time to time, we may also use your personal information to send you targeted news, offers and promotions of our products and services online and offline.

 How you May Access or Seek the Correction of Personal Information Held by Us